HASwitchPlate/HASPone/Home_Assistant/blueprints/README.md

 ![Preview](https://raw.githubusercontent.com/HASwitchPlate/HASPone/main/images/hasp_Display_Toggle.gif)

-Press a button on the HASP to toggle the state of an entity.
+Press a button on the HASPone to toggle the state of an entity.
 The button colors and text can change in response to the on/off state or attribute of the selected entity.

 ---